Nate-Gage/Mapbox-Demo/README.md

 To run the project locally:

 - Clone the project
-- Run 'npm install'
-- 'npm run build'
-- 'npm run start' from /api to start the Express server.
-- 'npm run start' from /client, to run the web server.
+- Run npm install, npm run build, and npm start from both the api and client directories.
 - View the app at localhost:3000

 To use the Dockerized version of the app: